SuperOfficeDocs/superoffice-docs/user-guide/en/document/edit.md

 ## Edit document properties in the Document dialog

-To change document properties, for example, the project to which the document is linked, you need to use the **Document** dialog:
+To change document properties, for example, the project the document is linked to, you need to use the **Document** dialog:

 1. [Select the required document][2].
 2. Right-click and select **Document**.
 If you double-click on the document, it opens directly in the application it was created in.